Skip to main content

-Approximately 1.2 million people in the United States live with HIV (human immunodeficiency virus) and over half of them are at least 50 years old.
-While HIV can affect anyone regardless of sexual orientation, gender identity, race, ethnicity, ability, or age, HIV disproportionately impacts men who have sex with men (MSM) and communities of color.
+HIV can affect anyone regardless of sexual orientation, gender identity, race, ethnicity, ability, or age.
+But it disproportionately impacts men who have sex with men (MSM) and communities of color.

+The Centers for Disease Control and Prevention (CDC) reported for the year 2022, adults 50 and over comprised 16% of all new HIV diagnoses in the country.
 In addition, older adults have the longest delay in being diagnosed with HIV than any other age group.
-In 2015, 50% of people aged 55 and older testing positive for HIV have had the virus 4.5 years before getting diagnosed, demonstrating a need for increased HIV testing and prevention efforts for older adults.
+This demonstrates a need for increased HIV testing and prevention efforts for older adults.

 Resources for Older Adults Living With HIV

 As a person living with HIV, you may encounter discrimination from people who do not understand that HIV is transmitted in very limited ways.
-Organizations working to promote culturally competent support for LGBTQ+ OA and people living with HIV include:
+Organizations working to promote culturally competent support for LGBTQ+ older adults and people living with HIV include:

 The law provides protection from discrimination for people with HIV/AIDS under: